brson/rust-anthology/README.md

 There is a lot of good writing about Rust.
 Not all of it will make the cut.
-We'll have to make some hard decisions, and some authors will probably have their feelings hurt by not being included.
+We'll have to make some hard decisions, and some authors will probably be disappointed at not being included.
 That's just reality, and we have to manage it as nicely as we can.

 ## Authorship and licensing